Daniel J. Frey

 There are good people.

-There are those in the middle that are neither.
+There are those in the middle who are neither.

-The majority of people throughout our collective history are those that pack the middle way.
+The majority of people throughout our collective history are those who pack the middle way.

 To be insulated from the hot and cold weather of life.